fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 See [product guide][rhhi guide] for details.

-### Software repository service
+### Software repository & life cycle management service

 Built upon [Red Hat Satellite][satellite].
-All Open Cloud servers are registered to this service, who then is responsible to manage life cycle of RHEL and Red Hat software products that are deployed in LOC.
+All Open Cloud servers are registered to this service, who then is responsible to manage life cycle of:

+1. RHEL and Red Hat software products that are deployed in the Open Cloud.
+2. Release, update, patch of Lenovo software products.
-Further, it is integrated with Lenovo repositories so you have access to Lenovo release, update, patch, etc. It is also managing `.iso` and `qcow2` images, which are used by VM creation and server provisioning.
+3. `.iso` and `qcow2` images, which are used by VM creation and server provisioning.

 ![Red Hat Satellite Architecture][satellite architecture]